 - IBS-U: Unspecified, does not reflect the above categories

-Another sub-type of IBS is post-infectious IBS, which can occur sometimes after the onset of an infection.
-This subtype is estimated to be the cause of 6-17% of IBS cases.
+Another sub-type is post-infectious IBS, which can occur sometimes after the onset of an infection.
+This subtype is estimated to be the cause of 6-17% of cases.

 What are the signs and symptoms of IBS?

-The following symptoms are commonly associated with IBS:
+The following symptoms are commonly associated with irritable bowel syndrome:

 - Abdominal pain